Cosmology with LIGO/Virgo dark sirens: Hubble parameter and modified gravitational wave propagation

+\red{For the Hubble constant, we have used a prior uniform in $H_0$.
+This is the most natural choice, given that electromagnetic observations already constrain $H_0$ significantly.
+In contrast, as we reviewed in sect.~\ref{sect:persp}, current limits on $\Xi_0$ are very broad.
+We will therefore use a correspondingly broad prior range $\Xi_0\in [0.3,10]$.
+In such a range, that extends over almost two orders of magnitude, a more natural choice is a prior uniform in $\log\Xi_0$, rather than in $\Xi_0$.
+In the following, we will therefore always use a uniform-in-log prior for $\Xi_0$.
+Since $d\log\Xi_0=d\, \Xi_0/\Xi_0$, with respect to a prior uniform in $\Xi_0$ this has the effect of suppressing the tails of the posterior at large $\Xi_0$.
+As discussed in App.~\ref{sect:dependence_results}, the more stringent prior knowledge that we have on $H_0$ allowed us to determine the best settings for our baseline model.
+We will then use exactly the same settings for $\Xi_0$, namely mask completeness, multiplicative completion, $P_{\rm th}=0.7$ and K-band luminosity weighting. }

-In Fig.~\ref{fig:varyingGamma_Xi0} (which is the analogous of Fig.~\ref{fig:varyingGamma_H0} for $H_0$) we show the results from the O1-O2 posterior, the O3a posterior and the total posterior obtained by combining the O1+O2 data with the O3a data, using mask completeness and multiplicative completion.
-The central line in the shaded bands give the posteriors for $\gamma_1=1.6$ (and $\lambda=1$), while the shaded bands give the effect of varying $\gamma_1$ in the interval $\gamma_1=1.6\pm 0.8$.
+In Fig.~\ref{fig:varyingGamma_Xi0} (which is the analogous of Fig.~\ref{fig:varyingGamma_H0} for $H_0$) we show the posteriors for $\Xi_0$ from the O1-O2 data, the O3a data, and the total posterior obtained by combining the O1+O2 data with the O3a data.
+As in Fig.~\ref{fig:varyingGamma_H0}, the central lines in the shaded bands give the posteriors for $\gamma_1=1.05$, while the shaded bands give the effect of varying $\gamma_1$ in the interval $\gamma_1=1.05^{+0.68}_{-1.08}$.
+For the maximum a posteriori value and its corresponding highest density interval, from the combined O1+O2+O3a data, we get \be \Xi_0=2.1^{+3.2}_{-1.2} \, . \ee The effect of changing $\gamma_1$ in the BBH mass function, within the limits $\gamma_1=1.05^{+0.68}_{-1.08}$, can be appreciated from the shaded bands in Fig.~\ref{fig:varyingGamma_Xi0}.
+In Fig.~\ref{fig:varyingMbreakMmaxLambda_Xi0} we show the effect of changing $m_{\rm break}$, $m_{\rm max}$ and $\lambda$, similarly to the plots made for $H_0$ in Fig.~\ref{fig:varyingMbreakMmaxLambda_H0}.
+We observe that changing $m_{\rm max}$ (at fixed $m_{\rm break}$) has almost no effect.
+The effect of changes in $\lambda$ on the posterior of $\Xi_0$ is less pronounced, compared to its effect on the posterior of $H_0$, and about comparable to that of changes in $m_{\rm break}$ and $\gamma_1$.